inmarte/inmarte/README.md

-- 👋 Hi, I’m @inmarte
+- 👋 Hi, I’m Mars
-- 👀 I’m interested in ...
+- 👀 I’m interested in the website
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to program
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new works
-- 📫 How to reach me ...
+- 📫 How to reach me martinam.campos@gmail.com

 <!---
 inmarte/inmarte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.